 You can expect to see the new business class seat designs for Cathay Pacific to debut in early June.
 If you’re lucky to get a seat on the airline’s first Airbus A350, then you will notice an upgrade in storage space, “the ability to slide the meal table forward and back, and a degree of tilt for the large HD video screen”—plus, in-flight Internet“, a first for Cathay Pacific (David Flynn, Australian Business Traveller).

 The first 20 jets will have routs flying to London the beginning of September, and by the end of the year, there will be routes to Auckland, followed by Australia.

 Beginning in November, passengers flying on the award-winning and best airline in the world, Qatar Airways, can experience the “super business class seats“.
 Akbar Al Baker, Qatar Airways CEO, promises they “will frankly be first class at a business class fare.”

 The seats will have sliding doors that will turn into a suite-like cabin, similar to Singapore Airline’s prototype design (image above).
 The airline has opted for this semi-private setting as a completely private setting gets a big “claustrophobic”, says Al Baker.
 These new business class seat designs will probably be on their 777s and then on their Airbus A350s.

-Get the full business class tour on Emirates, below.
+Get the full business class tour on Emirates, below, courtesy of Emirates.